 The differentiation strategy — Being different

-To compete using this strategy, your product should be unique and different than anyone else's.
+To compete using this strategy, your product should be unique.
 You can use different methods to make your product stand out:

 - Have a design that is unusual or more stylish than what already exists

 - Offer more features than other products offer

 - Deliver better performance